 Step 2: Remote UE sends a Direct Communication Request to the selected relay to establish a secure PC5 unicast link for relaying.
 The Remote UE shall select a different layer-2 ID for the Direct Communication Request from the layer-2 ID that was used in previous model B solicitation messages.
 In this solution, the Direct Communication Request message includes at least:

-the SUCI or 5G-GUTI of the Remote UE (i.e. ID_Remote),
+an identifier to identify the Remote UE (i.e. ID_Remote) such as SUCI or 5G GUTI,